chaos-polymtl/lethe/doc/source/tools/automatic_launch/automatic_launch.rst

 The ``launch_lethe.sh`` is the batch script that send the simulation to the cluster scheduler.

 .. note::
-	See the documentation about running Lethe on Digital Research Alliance of Canada clusters to make a proper batch script.
+	See the documentation about :doc:`../../installation/digital_alliance` to make a proper batch script.

 If you have multiple cases to launch on the cluster (let's say 100 thousand), it is not a good idea to launch a really heavy python script to the cluster.
 Otherwise, a crying baby panda will appear and hunt you.